Rubinat/doorbell/README.md

 - nodejs is serving a TCP server at `bel.vcxl.nl:3000`. you can connect to this server by using netcat (nc): `nc bel.vcxl.nl 3000` or from any other client.
 - apache is serving `http://bel.vcxl.nl/bell-latest.ipk` from `/var/www`
-- /var/www is owned by pi instead of root
+- `/var/www` is owned by `pi` instead of `root`
 - to build and upload a new version of the Bell package:
     `make package/Bell/install V=s && scp /Volumes/VechtclubXL/trunk/bin/ar71xx/packages/bell/bell_0.1.0-1_ar71xx.ipk pi@bel.vcxl.nl:/var/www/`
-- on the raspberry pi you write to the tmp file `/tmp/bellwrite`.
+- on the raspberry pi you can write to a tmp file `/tmp/bellwrite`.
 The contents of this file is send to all connected clients whereafter the file is deleted.
 - to update all connected clients: `echo update > /tmp/bellwrite` or to turn on a bell for testing: `echo 3,1 > /tmp/bellwrite` or to turn it of again: `echo off > /tmp/bellwrite`